k0tsura/Encrypted-File-Manager/README.md

-# Encrypted-File-Manager – Windows Forms App
+# Coursework1 – Windows Forms Application

-Цей репозиторій містить застосунок на Windows Forms, створений на мові C#. Програма реалізує авторизацію користувачів, створення та видалення облікових записів, а також роботу з файлами.
+This repository contains a Windows Forms application developed in C#.
+The program provides user authentication, user account management, and file operations.

-## 🔧 Функціонал
+## Features

-- Авторизація користувачів
+- User login and authorization
-- Створення та видалення користувачів
+- Create and delete user accounts
-- Панель адміністратора
+- Admin panel interface
-- Робота з шифруванням/дешифруванням (можливо через `DESKey.txt`)
+- File operations with possible encryption support (via `DESKey.txt`)
-- Збереження налаштувань через `App.config`
+- Application settings managed via `App.config`

-## 🛠️ Технології
+## Technologies

-- .NET Framework / Windows Forms
+- Windows Forms (.NET Framework)
-- Мова програмування: C#
+- Programming Language: C#
-- Visual Studio (проєктні файли: `.sln`, `.csproj`)
+- Visual Studio (Project and Solution files: `.sln`, `.csproj`)

-## 📁 Структура
+## Project Structure

-- `*.cs` – основні класи та логіка форм
+- `*.cs` – Main logic and form classes
-- `*.Designer.cs` – розмітка елементів форм
+- `*.Designer.cs` – UI layout definitions for forms
-- `*.resx` – ресурси форм
+- `*.resx` – Resource files for forms
-- `App.config` – конфігурація застосунку
+- `App.config` – Application configuration
-- `*.txt` – допоміжні файли (наприклад, ключі або тестові дані)
+- `*.txt` – Auxiliary files (such as keys or sample data)

-## 🚀 Запуск
+## Getting Started

-1. Відкрийте проєкт через **Visual Studio** (`coursework.sln`)
+1. Open the project in **Visual Studio** using `coursework.sln`
-2. Встановіть цільову версію .NET Framework (якщо буде потрібно)
+2. Ensure the correct version of the .NET Framework is installed
-3. Зберіть та запустіть застосунок
+3. Build and run the application

-## 📜 Ліцензія
+## License

-Цей проєкт є навчальним і використовується з освітньою метою. Ліцензію не вказано.
+This project is intended for educational use and does not specify a license.